MichaelCurrin/netlify-auth-quickstart/docs/setup-and-run.md

     1. Create an API.
     1. Configure it.
 Example values:
         - Name: `Netlify Auth Quickstart`
-        - Identifier: `https://netlify-auth-quickstart.netlify.app/` (your app URL).
+        - Identifier: `https://netlify-auth-quickstart.netlify.app/.netlify/functions` (your Netlify Function URL).
-            - The help says this does not have to be a URL.
+            - The help says this does not have to be a URL, so `/.netlify/functions` might be fine.
-            - You might want to add `/.netlify/functions` or `/api/v1/`, or even make that the entire value, to make the identifier to make it easier to read.
             - This will be used as the `audience` identifier on API calls.
         - Permissions:
             - Permisions: `read:shows`
             - Description: `Shows`
+1. Set up a user.
+    1. Go to the User Managment, Users tab.
+    1. Create a new user for yourself or someone else.
+    1. Open the email inbox and click on the link in the verification email.

 ### 3. Netlify